newrelic/entity-definitions/docs/relationship_synthesis.md

           attribute: entity.guid
 ```

+In the provided example, you can observe the various sections of a valid relationship definition: `name`, `origins`, `conditions` and `relationship`.
+Each of these sections is necessary for the rule to be considered valid.

+Below, we offer a more detailed explanation of how to complete each section properly.

+## Name

 The `name` property provides information during debugging and can be used for feature flags or logging purposes.

-The `origins` contains a list of keys indicating where the telemetry information originates from in a user-friendly way.

-The `conditions` section specifies the attributes and matching criteria that determine if the rule applies to a given data point.

-The `relationship` section defines various aspects of the relationship, such as its expiration timeframe, the relationship type,
-and how to extract the source and target GUIDs.

-All these sections are required for a rule to be considered valid.

 ## Version